Andrew Leake: Gibraltar and Málaga

 By July 1704 Leake had returned to the fleet, and on 22 July Grafton formed part of Rear-Admiral George Byng's squadron that attacked and captured Gibraltar.
 The ships were used to bombard the Gibraltar defences during the attack, diverting fire from the land forces, and Grafton used up much of her ammunition fulfilling this role.
 The fleet then sailed to Tetuan to replenish its stocks of food and water, and subsequently returned to Gibraltar where a French fleet was then spotted.
 Rooke initially failed to engage the enemy, but after pursuing them for several days on 13 August they fought the Battle of Málaga.
 Grafton led the attack of the vanguard red squadron in the engagement, despite the ship having very limited ammunition left.
 Soon after 10 am.
 Leake was mortally wounded; he was carried down to the ship's surgeon where his wound was dressed.
 He then had a table cloth wrapped around his body and, sitting in an armchair, was carried back up to his quarterdeck.
 Severely weakened by his injury, Leake continued to sit in the chair and died on his quarterdeck soon afterwards.
 Grafton had thirty-one men killed and a further sixty-six wounded in the victorious battle.

-It is not known whether Leake ever married.
-His will of March 1703 left his estate to his mother, who had remarried after the death of his father, while his brothers and sisters received varying amounts of money.
+Leake's will of March 1703 left his estate to his mother, who had remarried after the death of his father, while his brothers and sisters received varying amounts of money.